|

 that go back to the later Neolithic period, we come across a variety of

-important cultural remains, such as Phoenician, Arab or even Roman.
-This
+cultural remains, such as Phoenician, Arab or even Roman.
+The restaurant

 - Busy region since the Roman time, of which archaeological vestiges